silicon-vlsi/gpio/README.md

   - Extract delay, rise/fall time and power using `.EXTRACT` statement.
   - Do PVT sims using `.STEP` function and then `.ALTER` (Check this [knowledgebase](eldo.md) for difference between `.STEP` and `.ALTER`)
     - Simulate for three corners: `tm,wp,ws`
+      - Include param.lib to use other corners: `.LIB <path-to-file>/param.lib 3s`
     - Three temperatures: `-40, 25, 125`
     - Voltage: `5V +/- 10%`
     - Plot the corners in EZWave